 And suddenly, there we are, in the heart of the Sanctuary with Annapurna I looming in front of us...

-We're going to spend a while and won't want to leave.
-The choppers will fly us around the cirque with enough photo ops to use up several memory cards.
+We're going to spend a while here.
+The choppers will fly us around the cirque.

 We now make our way to Pokhara.